Didero/DideRobot/README.md

 * maxConnectionRetries: If the bot can't establish a connection to the server, or if it loses connection, it will try to re-establish the connection as often as specified here, with an increasingly long wait between attempts.
 If the number specified is lower than 0, it will keep retrying forever
 * minSecondsBetweenMessages: A float specifying how many seconds the bot will wait between sending messages to the server.
 Useful in case the server has rate-limiting
 * keepChannelLogs, keepPrivateLogs, keepSystemLogs: A boolean that specifies whether the bot should respectively write messages from channels, private messages, or from the server itself to a log file (which will be stored in the 'serverSettings' folder of this server, in a 'logs' subfolder)
 * commandPrefix: If a message starts with the character specified here, the bot will interpret the message as a possible command, and will send it to the modules.
 The bot will do the same for messages starting with its nickname (f.i.
-'DideRobot: quit')
+'DideRobot help')
 * joinChannels: A list of channels the bot should join when it connects to the server.
 Can be empty
 * allowedChannels: A list of channels the bot is allowed to join through a 'join' command.
 Admins can make the bot join channels not in this list, but normal users can't
 * admins: A list of user addresses and/or nicknames of people that are allowed to call important commands like 'quit' and 'shutdown'.
 Only put nicknames in this list if you are sure nobody can impersonate that nick